Measure Twice, Cut Once: A Semantic-Oriented Approach to Video Temporal Localization with Video LLMs: Related Work

-\textbf{Temporal Localization Video LLMs.} Recent developments in temporal localization Video LLMs have enabled unified approaches for both localization and generation tasks.
-Models such as TimeChat \cite{ren2024timechat} and VTimeLLM \cite{huang2024vtimellm} fine-tune pre-trained video LLMs to output numeric tokens that represent event boundary timestamps.
-Subsequent works \cite{huang2025lita, guo2024vtg, guo2024trace, qian2024momentor} augment the LLM’s vocabulary with learnable timestamp tokens.
-For example, VTGLLM unifies the timestamp token lengths via padding \cite{guo2024vtg}.
-Built on this, TRACE utilizes specialized timestamp encoder and decoder \cite{guo2024trace}.
-Observing that LLMs struggle with numeric tokens and a large number of newly introduced tokens, E.T.Chat \cite{liu2024bench} instead fine-tunes LLMs on a boundary embedding matching task using a single newly introduced token.
-As a result, current methods invariably concentrate on event segment boundaries, which, especially for longer events, fail to capture the rich semantic content essential for precise localization.
+\textbf{Temporal Localization Video LLMs.} Recent developments in temporal localization video LLMs have enabled unified approaches for both localization and generation tasks.
+Models such as TimeChat \citep{ren2024timechat} fine-tune pre-trained video LLMs to output numeric tokens that represent event boundary timestamps.
+Subsequent works \citep{huang2025lita, qian2024momentor, guo2025vtg, guo2025trace} augment the LLM's vocabulary with learnable timestamp tokens.
+For example, VTG-LLM represents timestamps with a set of learnable digit tokens and pads the timestamp token sequence to a fixed length \citep{guo2025vtg}.
+Meanwhile, TRACE introduces specialized timestamp encoder and decoder \citep{guo2025trace} and VideoChat-T proposes a teporal adaptive position encoding module \citep{zeng2025timesuite} .
+There are also works that directly interleave the textual timetsamps with frame tokens \citep{meinardus2024chrono, lu2024llava}.
+Observing that LLMs struggle with numeric tokens and many newly introduced tokens, E.T.
+Chat \citep{liu2024bench} instead fine-tunes LLMs on a boundary embedding matching task using a single boundary matching token.
+As a departure from such works relying on timestamp generation, we propose MeCo to explore how the innate semantic understanding capabilities of video LLMs can be leveraged to build a unified temporal localization framework.

-Building on these insights, we propose a novel framework that leverages LLMs’ intrinsic semantic understanding to overcome the limitations of boundary-centric methods.
-Instead of generating explicit timestamp boundaries, the proposed structural tokens partition videos into consecutive segments, which are further refined by query-focused captioning.
-This dual strategy, capturing both the overall temporal structure and fine-grained event semantics, represents a significant departure from existing approaches and delivers superior temporal localization performance.